gerritdevriese/kzones/README.md

 ### My settings are not saved

 - After changing settings, you need to reload the script by disabling, saving and enabling it again.
 This is a known issue with the KWin Scripting API.

+### The screen turns black while moving a window

+- Make sure your compositor is enabled, as it is needed to draw transparent windows.
+- You can find this setting in Plasma settings: Display and Monitor - Compositor